 What's the TPQ Date?

-You have excavated a plantation kitchen site at Charles Pinckney National Historic Site.
-Artifacts you have recovered from one stratum include English tableware, cutlery, wine bottle glass, windowpane, nails, bone, and tobacco pipes.
+You have excavated a kitchen site.
+Artifacts from one stratum include English tableware, cutlery, wine bottle glass, windowpane, nails, bone, and tobacco pipes.
 You can date several of the artifacts:

 - Creamware ceramic sherds date to after 1762 when creamware was first manufactured